linaslabs/Halatro/README.md

 # Halatro
-A functional Haskell version of the poker-based game "Balatro"
+A functional Haskell version of the poker-based game "Balatro" - Warwick Coursework